The Quarry (park): The Dingle

 A centrepiece to the park is The Dingle, a former stone quarry, but now a landscaped sunken garden.
 Between 1324 and 1588 it was known as the Wet or Water Quarry because it was liable to flood.
 It was quarried for both stone and clay.
 The project to clear out the Dingle and then plant it was funded by the Shropshire Horticultural Society, with the ornamental gardens opened in 1879, featuring many flower beds and borders, with ponds and fountains.
 Although there are still formal planted beds, in recent years the planting scheme has become more naturalistic in style, reflecting modern tastes.

 Shoemakers' Arbour

-This important structure is associated with the town's unusual history for drama and pageantry and he dedication of Kingsland to that purpose in Tudor and Medieval times, and originally sited in Kingsland, it was moved to the Dingle in 1879.
+This important structure is associated with the town's unusual history for drama and pageantry and the dedication of Kingsland to that purpose in Tudor and Medieval times.
+Originally sited in Kingsland, it was moved to the Dingle in 1879.
 It dates from 1679 and includes statues of Crispin and Crispinian, the patron saints of shoemakers.
 The gateway is built of stone, and bears the date of 1679 and the initials, H. P. and E. A.; the wardens of the Shoemakers' guild at that time.
 The Shoemakers' Arbour plays a large part in the song "Thomas Anderson" by David Harley that describes the execution in 1752 of a participant in the Jacobite rising of 1745.